 I’ve seen this note that I wrote a while back at ThinkProgress.org popping up here and there on the Internet.
 I’m glad that people have found it useful.
 Since it is currently locked up in a horrible Facebook-based dynamically transcluded comment thread thingy, I figured that I would re-copy and re-print here, so that the point, if it was worth making, can have a something of a real home on the Internet.
 The comment was in reply to a reply to Matt Yglesias’s reply to Roderick Long’s reply to a conversation between Wolf Blitzer and Ron Paul about healthcare policy.
 Roderick (rightly) thought that Paul’s answer to the questions betrayed a serious mistake about how to think about free-market healthcare.
 Yglesias (wrongly) thought that Roderick was encouraging libertarians to avoid the important question.
-A commentator called
+A commentator called “ds_at_yglesias” chimed in:

 If you oppose universal health care, you by definition support letting people who can’t afford health care die.